 - Treatment with psoralen and ultraviolet light (PUVA).
 This is used for people with chronic, severe symptoms.

 You will need to use moisturizing lotion or cream every day.
 This helps to treat skin dryness as the blisters heal.
 If your symptoms don’t decrease, you may need more tests to help check for other possible causes of your symptoms.

 This condition can sometimes let bacteria (such as Staphylococcus) infect the skin.
 Your healthcare provider may swab your skin to test it for infection.
 An infection may be treated with antibiotic medicine.

 General skin care may also help you limit how often and severely your symptoms happen.
 Your healthcare provider may advise:

 - Using lukewarm water instead of hot

-- Using soap-free cleansers
+- Using mild, fragrance-free cleansers